pataprogramming/loom-jung/README.md

 ```

 JUNG has extensive facilities for customizing and interacting with the
 visualizations.
-The Java API is extremely verbose. `loom-jung` tries
+The Java API is extremely verbose, and `loom-jung`
-to simplify this as much as possible.
-For the currently wrapped API
+tries to simplify this as much as possible.
+For the currently wrapped
-functions, you should be able to a standard Clojure function anyplace
+API functions, you should be able to supply a standard Clojure
-that a `Transformer` is expected..
+function anyplace that a `Transformer` is expected.

 For example, to add labels to the vertices:
 ```